pierrot-lc/AnimeStyleGAN/README.md

 }
 ```

-It is a pretty big model though (15M parameters for both the generator and the discrimnator).
+It is a pretty big model though (15M parameters for both the generator and the discriminator).

 ### Training regularization tricks